joaoangnes/joaoangnes/README.md

 <h3>👨🏻‍💻 &nbsp;About Me:</h3>

 - 👨‍💻 Oracle Developer with experience in Oracle SQL, Oracle PL/SQL, Oracle Forms, EBS R12, and Oracle Workflow.
-- 📚 I am looking to diversify my knowledge in the field of data science, with a focus on Python and AI.
+- 📚 I am looking to diversify my knowledge in the field of data science and data engineering.
 - 🎓 Studying Bachelor's of Computer Science, currently in 8rd period
 - 🎓 Graduated from TecPuc with a Technical High School diploma in Computer Science.
 - 📧 Contact: joao.angnes@gmail.com
-- 💼 Currently working as an Oracle Developer in the Development Department at Trombini Embalagens.
+- 💼 Currently working as an Oracle Developer in the Development Department and starting a migration to the data and AI area at Trombini Embalagens.
 - ⚡ Fun facts: I'm passionate about music.

 <p  align="center">